terra-money/docs/docs/terrad/governance.md

 }
 ```

-::: warning Note:
+::: warning Warning
-Parameter changes are _evaluated_ but not _validated_.
+Parameter changes are evaluated but not validated.
 Proposers must ensure that any `value` change to a parameter is of the correct type and within the correct bounds.
 For example, `MaxValidators` is an integer and not a decimal.

 Proper vetting of a parameter change proposal can prevent these errors during the governance process.
 :::